tomatrow/tomatrow.github.io/_drafts/catherine.md

 ...

-She's truth, reliable and sure.
-There's no *argument* about wither $A$ or $B$ is better than $C$.
-It's always if $A$ is true then $B$ follows.
+She's truth; the reliable and sure kind.
+Catherine is a good proof, where $A \thn B \thn C$, not some hand-wavy proof based on *choice*.
 Catherine speaks the truth, even if it offends.
-Sometimes the things she says surprise me.
-At first it was shocking.
-But then it's wonderful.
+At first it was shocking and surprising; then wonderful.
 It doesn't *feel* like her thoughts need to be guessed.

 She has purpose.
 She determined her interests and decided to follow through, being mindful as she goes.
-You can see it when she's creating in the craft room, designing at her laptop, judging ingredients (and deals) at shops, or thinking about the next project.
+You can see it when she's creating in the craft room, designing at her laptop, judging elements (and deals) at shops, or thinking about the next project.

-She's logic.
-I've always had the (misguided) impression girls were bundles of emotion and irrationally at times.
-That's not the case with her.
+She's logical.
+I've always had the (misguided) impression girls were bundles of emotion and irrationally at times; that's not the case with her.
 Even when it *looks* like she's doing something slightly whimsical from the outside, she'll respond with either an argument or an assertion.

 ...

 I just can't find any fault in her.
 I know they have to exist, but I might be blinded by affection.

+...